hphelion/docs.hpcloud.com/apispecs/cs/private/cs-admin-api.md

 1. SALESFORCE_ACCOUNT will contain the Salesforce Account ID. _(CreateSalesforceAccount)_
 1. SALESFORCE_CONTACT will contain the Salesforce Contact ID. _(CreateSalesforceContact)_
 1. ZUORA_DOMAIN_ACCOUNT will contain the Zuora Account ID. _(CreateZuoraDomainAndContact)_

+#### Region Resolution ####
+{{PRIVATE}} If homeRegion is specified in input data, then domain, user, groups, authz user grants, group refs are created in specified homeRegion.
+If home region is not specified in input data, then CS domain and user and related entities are created in region of CS instance where SelfRegistration action request was submitted.
+All user related authz grants, group ref are created in new user's region.
+The created user's geoRegion is passed to KMS steps (CreateKmsDomain, CreateKmsUser,  CreateKmsUserKeys) which is going to create related KMS entities in user's geoRegion.
+Currently we are not propagating region to salesforce and zuora side.

 ##Email Integration##